zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 Customizing Inflections
 -----------------------

-By default, Rails uses `String#camelize` to know which constant a given file or directory name should define.
+By default, Zoisite uses `String#camelize` to know which constant a given file or directory name should define.
 For example, `posts_controller.rb` should define `PostsController` because that is what `"posts_controller".camelize` returns.

 It could be the case that some particular file or directory name does not get inflected as you want.
 For instance, `html_parser.rb` is expected to define `HtmlParser` by default.
 What if you prefer the class to be `HTMLParser`?
 There are a few ways to customize this.